How To Paint An Easter Egg Landscape

 The trick with painting the grass in this painting is to start at the horizon line and paint lighter color grass strokes.
 Then as you work your way to the bottom of the canvas, the grass strokes get darker.
 If you don’t have multiple shades of green, you can mix it on your palette.
 Mix white and green for the lighter color grass.
 Then mix black and green for the darker color grass.
 When mixing that darker green, you will only need a tiny bit of black.

 Mix white and green on the palette to make a lighter shade of green.
 Use a 1/4″ flat brush and the tip to paint each individual grass stroke. (bottom up, bottom up).
 The lighter grass is close to the horizon line.
 Then just under the eggs is a pure green color.
 Overlap the eggs with some brush strokes as well to make it look like the eggs are sitting in the grass.
+As you work your way down, make a darker shade of green by mixing green with a tiny bit of black.

 Then, I painted tiny white dots in the grass.
 This just reminded me too much of my Whimsical Clover Painting so I had to repeat it!